Umesh080797668/teacher/IMPLEMENTATION_SUMMARY.md

 #### Required Actions:
 1. ✅ Update `lib/services/update_service.dart` line 28 with your GitHub URL
-2. ✅ Create MEGA account and upload your APK
+2. ✅ Create GitHub release and upload your APK
-3. ✅ Update `update.json` with MEGA download link
+3. ✅ Update `update.json` with GitHub release download link
 4. ✅ Push `update.json` to your GitHub repository
 5. ✅ Test the update flow on a real device